Sell Business in Dubai: Why the Same Business Is Worth 3x More to the Right Buyer

 The premium often comes from fit, not proximity.
 A Dubai F&B company may be worth more to a Saudi group expanding into the UAE than to a local competitor who already has coverage in the same geography.
 A healthcare services business may be worth more to a GCC-wide platform consolidator than to a standalone local buyer who lacks integration capability.

-how to sell a business in the UAE, this principle should shape your entire process design: the buyer who pays the most is rarely the one who is most convenient to find.
+If you are learning how to sell a business in the UAE, this principle should shape your entire process design: the buyer who pays the most is rarely the one who is most convenient to find.

 Conclusion